danpeirce/photogate-3d/README.md

 ### Mock-up Photogate

-The wiring on the Mock-up was more visable.
+The wiring on the Mock-up was more visible.

 ![](images/mockup-photogate.jpg)